tradej/content/tools/devassistant/about.md

 assistant (a script) for that.
 Have a look at a few examples of how to run DevAssistant in the [tutorials](#tutorials.md).

+You can run DevAssistant from the command line, or you can use the graphical user interface (GUI).
+We strongly recommend using the command line interface for reasons described in the [notes](#notes.md).

 ## Installing DevAssistant on Fedora

 If you are running Fedora Workstation, there is a good chance that you already